 c) What is the underlying business logic that explains how we can deliver a value proposition to customers at an appropriate cost?

-d) What is the value chain the company needs to build and maintain to serve customers (partners, critical resources for organic growth, relationship with customers, customers service strategy)?
+d) What is the value chain the company needs to build and maintain to serve customers (partners, critical resources for organic growth, relationship with customers, customer service strategy)?

-A successful business model offers a customer a better way of doing things than the existing options.
+A successful business offers a customer a better way of doing things than the existing options.
 It may provide more or different value to a customer segment.
 Alternatively, it may completely replace the old method of doing things and become the standard for the next generation.
-Eventually, a business model which offer the best way of doing things will win.
+Eventually, a business model that offers the best way of doing things will win.

-What does it mean "a better way of doing things" in terms of business model innovation?
+What does it mean “a better way of doing things” in terms of innovative models?

 - The task the customer is trying to get done to maximize the value of her resources,